wp-plugins/buddypress-group-chat/readme.txt

 * A. No, You have to be logged in and you have to be a member of the group.

 * Q. The chat is not loading for me.
-* A. Check to see if you have the Adobe flash player installed ( http://helpx.adobe.com/flash-player.html ) and JavaScript enabled in your browser.
+* A. Check to see if you have the Adobe flash player installed (http://helpx.adobe.com/flash-player.html) and JavaScript enabled in your browser.

-== Upgrade Notice ==

-= 1.0.1 =
-* Had to include extra css code to get the chat to display correctly without over flowing on the screen no matter what size screen you have.

-= 1.0.3 =
-* Full overhaul of the code to make it load quicker and act smoother.

 == Changelog ==